hlb8122/Gluon/README.md

 ### Testing
 Run test_receive.py and test_send.py on your local machine.

+### Parameter Tweaking
+Parameter selection is not fully autonomous at the moment, after encountering a decoding error in the transaction reconcilliation phase one should increase the est_missing_tx_perc value in test_send.py.
+Similarly, in the order reconcilliation phase one should increase the est_missing_pair_perc value.

+Work needs to be done on selection of parameters.

 ### Architecture
 #### Data Structures
 The main constituent data structures of the protocol mirror that of Graphene: